Professional skills course information

 - Client Care and Professional Standards - 12 hours

-For the purposes of Financial and Business Skills and Client Care and Professional Standards, live online interactive courses with peer to peer and candidate to tutor interaction is seen as an extension of face to face.
+For the purposes of Financial and Business Skills, Advocacy and Communication Skills and Client Care and Professional Standards, live online interactive courses with peer to peer and candidate to tutor interaction is seen as an extension of face to face.

 The assessment scheme for each part of the compulsory core is as follows: